 Some people say the sky’s the limit.
-At Chimney Rock at Chimney Rock State Park, we mean it.
-1,000 acres of rambunctious beauty: amazing views, trails, and a 404-foot waterfall.
+At Chimney Rock, we mean it.
+1,000 acres of rambunctious beauty: amazing views, six unique hiking trails, a breathtaking waterfall and more.
 The best of the mountains in one place.

 When 32-year-old physician Lucius Morse first witnessed the rugged monolith now dubbed Chimney Rock, he was in the area following a tuberculosis diagnosis.
 It was 1902, and the Missourian was in search of clean, mountain air and natural trails to explore.
 “This whole area was thought to be a healing place, and a lot of folks came here for that same reason,” Stauber says.